-Meghalaya Assembly Speaker Donkupar Roy passes away at 64
+Meghalaya Assembly Speaker Donkupar Roy passes away at 64; PM, CM Mukul Sangma pay tributes

 New Delhi, July 28: Meghalaya Assembly Speaker Donkupar Roy, passed away in a hospital in Haryana's Gurugram, this afternoon.
 He was 64-years-old.
 On July 28, Roy took his last breath at about 2:50 PM.